Moroccan Meatball Tagine with Couscous

 For the Tagine

-- Place the meat in a 2-quart mixing bowl.
-Add the onion, parsley, egg, matzo meal, tomato sauce, salt, pepper, and 1 Tablespoon of the olive oil.
+- Place the meat in a 2-quart mixing bowl and add the grated onion, parsley, egg, bread crumbs, tomato sauce, salt, pepper, and 1 tablespoon of the olive oil.
 Mix well and set aside until ready to make the meatballs.

-- Heat a large Dutch oven (a 4- to 6-quart pan with two small handles that can be used either on the stove or in the oven).
-Add the remaining 2 Tablespoons of olive oil.
-Sauté the onions until they’re golden brown.
+- Heat a large Dutch oven and add the remaining 2 tablespoons of olive oil.
+Sauté the onions in the oil until golden brown and caramelized.

 - Add the water to the onions and bring to a boil.

 - Shape the meat into walnut-sized balls and drop into the simmering liquid.
-Cook the meatballs until firm.
+Cook the meatballs until firm, about 10-15 minutes.
 Do not stir until the meatballs are set.

 - If the raisins and prunes are not soft and moist, combine them in a small glass dish and cover with water.
 Microwave on high for 2 minutes and let sit while the meatballs cook.

-- When the meatballs are firm, transfer them with the onions to a 13" x 9" casserole.
+- When the meatballs are firm, transfer the meatballs, onions, and liquid to a 13 x 9-inch casserole.

 - Drain the raisins and prunes and add them to the casserole along with the almonds and pumpkin.
 Cover with foil, dull side out.